Electronic Dispatch and Logging – EDL

 What does EDL do?

-Participants in the UK electricity Balancing Mechanism require a Control Point (CP) to manage their Balancing Mechanism Units (BMUs) and an accredited Electronic Dispatch & Logging (EDL) software system to communicate real time with the Electricity System Operator, National Grid ESO (NGE).
+Participants in the UK electricity Balancing Mechanism require a Control Point (CP) to manage their Balancing Mechanism Units (BMUs) and an accredited Electronic Dispatch & Logging (EDL) software system to communicate real time with the Electricity System Operator, NESO.

-This enables the participant, be it a generator or demand side participant, to receive real time instructions from NGE and to submit real time changes to dynamic parameters back to NGE.
+This enables the participant, be it a generator or demand side participant, to receive real time instructions from NESO and to submit real time changes to dynamic parameters back to NESO.

 EDL Supports:

-• Submission of real time changes to plant characteristic to NGE e.g. quickly set Maximum Export Limit (MEL) to zero if the plant trips.
+• Submission of real time changes to plant characteristic to NESO e.g. quickly set Maximum Export Limit (MEL) to zero if the plant trips.

-• Receipt of bid – offer acceptance (BOAI) data from NGE.
+• Receipt of bid – offer acceptance (BOAI) data from NESO.

 • Receipt of ancillary service parameters such as frequency response or for warming contracts.

-There are strict standards to follow for EDL communications as described in the V5 Communications Standards published by NGE.
+There are strict standards to follow for EDL communications as described in the V5 Communications Standards published by NESO.

 Wider Access

-This method of access is aimed at Virtual Lead Parties (VLPs) and smaller participants.
+This method of access is aimed at and smaller participants in the roles of Virtual Lead Parties (VLPs) and Asset Metering Virtual Lead Parties (AMVLPs).

 Control telephony for Wider Access participants is also simplified to a dedicated speed dial from the participants control room.
 Genstar4 provides support for Wider Access APIs.